ygrishajev/rxamqp/README.md

 *routingKey* (string): amqp routingKey to publish to *message* (any): data to buplish

-method is curried by default

 `request(exchange, replyTo, routingKey, message)`

 **returns** Promise

 *exchange* (string): amqp exchange
-*replyTo* (string): queue to receive a reply *routingKey* (string): amqp routingKey to publish to *message* (any): data to publish
+*routingKey* (string): amqp routingKey to publish to *message* (any): data to publish

-method is curried by default

 `connectRouter(routerConfig)`